 A used car is typically a good option for getting an affordable vehicle, but you need to take extra time to make sure the car is reliable.
 To help you get the most out of your money, it's important to get a pre-purchase inspection (PPI).
 Here's what you can expect when you're looking for a used car.

 What's A Pre-Purchase Inspection?

 A pre-purchase inspection can tell you things that you wouldn't normally be able to find out just by driving a car.
 Even if the vehicle runs and has been patched up for sale, it doesn't mean there aren't mechanical issues under the hood.
-A trained technician should be able to provide you the peace of mind you need to move forward with confidence.
+A trained technician should be able to provide the peace of mind you need to move forward with confidence.

 Any dealership that refuses to let you take a car for an independent pre-purchase inspection should be handled with caution.
-In fact, when it comes to used vehicles, this should be considered a deal breaker.
+In fact, when it comes to used vehicles, this should be considered a deal-breaker.

 PPIs are done at service centers, or on location for a fee.
 The cost can vary depending on where you go, and the thoroughness of the inspection.
 Typically, the average runs between $100 and $200 for a professional PPI.

 Your costs may increase a bit due to convenience as well.
 Rather than taking the car to a service center, you can often find mobile inspection services that come to you.
 This can be a good option if you're considering a used car through a private sale.